Galmed Pharmaceuticals (NASDAQ:GLMD) Coverage Initiated at StockNews.com

 Galmed Pharmaceuticals Price Performance

-Galmed Pharmaceuticals (NASDAQ:GLMD – Get Free Report) last posted its quarterly earnings results on Wednesday, November 22nd.
-The biopharmaceutical company reported ($0.24) EPS for the quarter.
+Galmed Pharmaceuticals (NASDAQ:GLMD – Get Free Report) last announced its earnings results on Wednesday, November 22nd.
+The biopharmaceutical company reported ($0.24) earnings per share (EPS) for the quarter.

 Galmed Pharmaceuticals Ltd., a biopharmaceutical company, focuses on the development of therapeutics for the treatment of liver diseases.
 It develops Aramchol, an oral therapy, which is in Phase III study for the treatment of non-alcoholic steato-hepatitis (NASH) in patients with overweight or obesity and who are pre-diabetic or type-II-diabetes mellitus.